Nauts85/project-2/README.md

  3. Copy the HTTPS link that is displayed.

- 4. Naviagte to your own code space.
+ 4. Navigate to your own code space.

  5. In the CLI type git clone "Copied URL goes here" see image below for an example.